 It is important to remember that the time to completion for a degree or certificate program varies greatly depending on your particular circumstances.
 If you are looking for an entry point into the field of radiology, some radiology certificate programs can typically be completed in about one year; however, additional qualifications may be required for employment.
 If you are already working in radiology, but would like to expand your skills into additional specializations, shorter-term certificates can potentially be completed in less than a year.
 For example, a radiologic technologist interested in mammography could aim to complete a certificate in six months with the appropriate qualifications.

 Because of the nature of a radiology education, a hands-on approach is a key part of training programs; however, various online options exist if you are looking to enhance your professional qualifications.
 Some schools offer online fast-track programs for those who are currently working in a limited capacity, but want to obtain their associate degree.
 Also, certificate programs may be offered online or as a hybrid of online and hands-on training at local clinics and hospitals.
 Master's programs in topics like radiologic administration or radiologic education may provide some coursework online.
 Practicing radiologic professionals are typically required to pursue continuing education, and those credits may also be available online.

-Radiology Degree and Certificate Programs: Frequently Asked Questions
+Radiology Degree and Certificate Programs FAQ

 Do any schools offer online radiology programs or evening degree radiology programs?